-Helen joined SOLGM in July 2017 into the newly created Manager, Business Support role and has previously held a number of senior corporate service management roles mostly in the Not For Profit sector.
+Helen joined SOLGM in July 2017 into the newly created Manager, Business Services role and has previously held a number of senior corporate service management roles mostly in the Not For Profit sector.

-Helen believes that the business support team has a pivotal role to play in ensuring SOLGM’s success and her role is to lead and manage the delivery of SOLGM’s business support services including the finance, membership, marketing and communication and information communication technology functions.
+Helen believes that the business services team has a pivotal role to play in ensuring SOLGM’s success and her role is to lead and manage the delivery of SOLGM’s business services including the finance, membership, marketing and communication and information communication technology functions.